-February 15, 2603 SET, a massive battle fleet entered the Fora System through a previously unknown jump point.
+February 15, 2603 SET, a massive battle fleet entered the Fora System through a jump point from Banshee.
 Broadcasting on all frequencies, Corath’Thal, the new Tevarin Warlord, made his demands known.
 The Tevarin had returned to retake Elysium IV.
 Either the UEE could stand aside or Corath’Thal would burn a path to his ancestral home.

 There were some in Congress who, hesitant to enter into another war, counseled for the concession of the planet, stating that the Tevarin’s plight was a sympathetic one.
 However, all debate was ended when the Imperator ordered a full attack.
 There would be no ceding UEE territory.
 The Second Tevarin War had begun.